 Book 3 in the Taming the Dragon series – Dragon in Denial

 And another co-written project with Misti Murphy!
 This one’s called No Jerks on Monday!

 Tami wrote a mafia romance!

 Really?
 Yep.
-It releases on Feb.
-28, and will be available in KU.
-If you want to pre-order, you can do so here: AMAZON.
-In the meantime, check out a sneak peek chapter below.
+It released on Feb.
+28, and is available in KU.
+Start reading here: AMAZON.
+Or check out a sneak peek chapter below.
 Enjoy!

 NOT PART OF THE PLAN

 Antonio Sarvilli’s plans didn’t involve a pit stop at his older brother’s monstrosity of a mansion.
 His plans ran more along the lines of a boat, a lake, a popular sandbar, some booze, and hopefully a hot date.
 Preferably with someone who was willing to take him home and be his date all night long.

 While Gino’s outrageously pretentious home was large enough to house a lake, it didn’t actually contain one.
 Nor did it contain the boat or sandbar.
 Or even the women, at least not the kind Antonio was interested in.
 If there were any women here, they were likely hookers, and while his brother had an affinity for them, Antonio wasn’t into paying for the goods.
 Nor was he into goods that had been around the block a few million times.
 Gino probably had a doctor on call to check him out every Monday morning, make sure he was still clean—or to clear up anything that had developed over the weekend.